rustwasm/wasm-bindgen/guide/src/reference/types/enum.md

 ## Example JavaScript Usage

-Unfortunately, string enums don't fully work yet; no TypeScript is generated and functions using them accept or return `any`.
-The JavaScript part works fine, though.

 ```js
 placeholder;
 ```

+## TypeScript

+Unfortunately, string enums don't fully work yet; no TypeScript is generated and functions using them accept or return `any`.
+The JavaScript part works fine, though.
+See [Issue #3057](https://github.com/rustwasm/wasm-bindgen/issues/3057)